skip to primary navigation skip to content

 My research has been funded by the U.S. National Science Foundation, U.S. National Academy of Education/Spencer Foundation, Spencer Foundation, and the Wenner-Gren Foundation.
 I am a former recipient of the Fulbright and Fulbright-Hay fellowships in Brazil.

-In addition to my academic writing, I have written essays for The New Yorker, Chronicle of Philanthropy, Fast Company, and The Huffington Post based on my research.
+In addition to my academic writing, I have written essays for The New Yorker, Chronicle of Philanthropy, and Fast Company based on my research.

 I have also appeared on BBC’s Business Daily, NPR’s Marketplace, Wisconsin Public Radio’s Central Time, Northeast Public Radio’s 51%, among other programmes.